It’s a splendid day to learn about the many health benefits of oregano.

 Since we’ve mentioned hemoglobin above, we’ll also add this as one of the health benefits you can get from oregano.

-The level of hemoglobin has a relationship to the amount of oxygen distributed to your body.
-This is why a good hemoglobin level is important.
+This is why having a good hemoglobin level is important.

 Eating oregano will help you with this.

-It’s known that oregano has strong antiseptic qualities that help eliminate toxins in your body.
-This is the reason why oregano is used to treat the common cold.
+This is why oregano is used to treat the common cold.

 Adding oregano oil to orange juice or even plain water and drinking it will relieve a sore throat.